 The Deerfield Police Department has been a fully Accredited agency with Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) since 2005.
 The CALEA Accreditation process- considered by the public safety community as the "gold standard"- is a proven modern management model.
 Once implemented, it provides an agency, on a continuing basis, with a blueprint that promotes the efficient use of resources and improves service delivery - regardless of the size, geographic location, or functional responsibilities of the agency.
 The standards upon which CALEA’s programs are based reflect the best thinking and experience of contemporary public safety practitioners and researchers.
 The standards are considered benchmarks for today's public safety agencies.

-A team of assessors will conduct a virtual assessment on April 12-14, 2021, to examine all aspects of the Deerfield Police Department policy and procedures, management, operations and support services.
+A team of assessors conduct a virtual assessment through a public access portal to examine all aspects of the Deerfield Police Department policy and procedures, management, operations and support services.
 Verification by the team that the Deerfield Police Department meets the Commission’s state-of-the-art standards is part of a voluntary process to gain accreditation.
 The Deerfield Police Department has to comply with 490 standards in order to gain accredited status.
 Once the CALEA Assessors complete their review of the agency, they report back to the full Commission, which will then decide if the agency is to be granted accredited status.

 The Records Division is responsible for coordinating, distributing, and retaining all police documents.
 Records staff process all citations, reports, bonds, and paperwork for the department.